 Good stewardship requires thoughtful consumption.
-Buying for the everyday needs of a college campus should reflect not only t usefulness of any given item in our common work but also the long-term ramifications of its use.
+Buying for the everyday needs of a college campus should reflect not only the usefulness of any given item in our common work but also the long-term ramifications of its use.
 Whether it’s working towards ridding our campus of styrofoam food containers, purchasing more locally-grown produce for our food service, or using high post-consumer content recycled paper, Augsburg College attends to the broader ecological ramifications of the items that aid us in our work.

 Since 2005, all general-use printer and copier paper on campus contains 30% post-consumer recycled content.
 This is specified in the contract with our paper vendor; we share the contract with other ACTC schools.